Mukulwith7BitGit/CourtCounter/README.md

 NOTE: The app is developed keeping 7inch display in mind, so kindly ignore few misplacements if any :)

 1. This app is used to keep track of current scores of both the teams during a basket ball match.
-It follows the general scoring rules of basket ball.
+It follows the general scoring rules of basket ball game.

 <img src="images/scores.jpeg" width="300" height="600">